 H1B Visa processing by USCIS can vary a lot depending on the service center you filed with and the processing type you have chosen.
-If you are applying for H1B petition with USCIS for the first time or even for transfers, you may be wondering on the processing times, delays, what is typical processing time, if there is SLA, many such questions.
+If you are applying for an H1B petition with USCIS for the first time or even for transfers, you may be wondering about the processing times, delays, what is the typical processing time, if there is SLA, many such questions.
 In this article, we will review all those details and also cover common FAQs as well.

 - How to Check USCIS status online using Receipt Number.